High Court injunctions for motorways and major A roads

 Our primary concern is always safety.
 Protesting on our network is extremely dangerous, both for motorists and for the protesters themselves.

-We’ve obtained two injunctions that prevent named roads being obstructed for protest purposes.
+We’ve obtained an injunction that prevents named roads being obstructed for protest purposes.

 Protesting on these roads carries the risk of imprisonment, an unlimited fine and having assets seized.
 We’ll consider pursuing further legal avenues as appropriate to safeguard the strategic road network.